Every C++ Feature You Need to Get Started

 Unique Pointers

-Unique pointers are the sole owner of their data, and when they go out of scope they Initialization, freeing, moving
+Added in C++ 11, unique pointers are the sole owner of their data, and when they go out of scope they free the memory that they point to.
+Initialization, freeing, moving

 #include <stdmemory>